coherencesteward/shl-bad-will-ledger/README.md

 2. Run `shl_audit.py` → enter your five dimension counts → get the real score and SHL

 **Method 2 — AI-assisted (faster, still honest)**
-1. Open `shl_audit_with_ai.py` → copy the prompt
+1. Open `shl_audit_ai.py` → copy the prompt
 2. Paste into Grok, Claude, Gemini, Perplexity, or any frontier model
 3. Replace COMPANY → press Enter → get JSON result

 No scraping.
 No lies.
 No magic button.

-All text is public domain · coherenceanon · November 2025
+All text is public domain · coherencesteward · November 2025